All the best for Results Day 2026

 Pay attention to your surroundings and be extra aware in crowded or noisy spaces.

 Crucial: Some people can feel stressed in busy situations.
-If you feel you need to call someone you can get on a bus, or go to shops, shopping centres, library or other public locations.
+If you feel you need to call someone, you could go to a shopping centre, library, or another public place.
 Some may display a Safe Haven or Safe Places sticker.
 You can call for help from there.

 When you are out and about together it is everybody's responsibility to support their friends to behave in a safer way.